kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

-In this situation, evaluating the inadmissible child groups during the recursive scheduling cycle is futile: they cannot schedule, and if not handled correctly, they will trigger a costly preemption which will also not succeed.
+In this situation, evaluating the inadmissible child groups during the recursive scheduling cycle is futile: they cannot schedule, and if not handled correctly, they will trigger a costly evaluation which will not be effective anyway.

 To optimize performance, the scheduler will bypass evaluating futile child
 groups: